-The tax deduction for a net operating loss (NOL) can help you recover some of the loss.
-The recovery usually isn't in the same year as the loss and you won't get back everything you lost.
-Also, figuring out how much you can deduct is complicated.
-Your potential tax savings, however, make it worth your time to learn how NOLs work.
+Figuring out how much you can deduct is complicated.
+Your potential tax savings, however, makes it worth your time to learn how NOLs work.

 What's an NOL and Who Can Claim It?

-Use the information on your tax return and Form 1045 to figure this out.
+Use the information on your tax return and Form 1045, Application for Tentative Refund, to determine the size of your NOL.
 Be careful.
 The rules and formulas are complicated, and they're different for non-corporate and corporate taxpayers.

-There are a number of deductions you may have taken when completing your tax return that you can't include when figuring out your NOL.
+If you’re a non-corporate taxpayer (that is, a sole proprietor), when you calculate your NOL you must exclude a number of deductions you may have taken on your individual tax return.
 For example, when calculating your NOL, you can't include:

-- Net capital losses - the amount that your capital losses are more than your capital gains.
-Capital gains and losses come from the sale of capital assets, like stocks
+- net capital losses--the amount that your capital losses are more than your capital gains (capital gains and losses arise from the sale of capital assets, like stocks)

 - NOL deductions from prior years

-- Non-business deductions for things like alimony you paid; certain itemized deductions, like medical payments and charitable contributions; and the standard deduction, if you didn't itemize
+- certain non-business deductions, including a deduction for alimony paid by you; certain itemized deductions, including medical payments and charitable contributions; and the standard deduction, if you didn't itemize

 The NOL calculation does include:

-Say you're the sole proprietor of a small business, and you also have a part-time job.
-Your 2010 tax return looks like this:
+Example: Let’s say you're the sole proprietor of a small business and you also have a part-time job.
+Your 2016 tax return looks like this:

 Your income totals $5,500: